LunarG/VulkanSamples/API-Samples/Tutorial/README.md

 The tutorial is authored with Markdown which is converted to HTML.
 To create the HTML on a Linux platform or Windows platform with suitable Linux emulation, run the `build.sh` bash script.
+To create the HTML on a Windows platform without Linux tools, run the 'build.bat' batch file.
-This script creates a directory called `out` containing the generated HTML and all the other content needed to display the tutorial with a web browser.
+Both scripts creates a directory called `out` containing the generated HTML and all the other content needed to display the tutorial with a web browser.